jesspesale/Restaurant-Review/spec.md

     restaurants/1/reviews/new
     a new review for "Swell Taco"

-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new) use flash messages and have an _error_messages partial for validations

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate
 - [x] Views use partials if appropriate